CorfuDB/CorfuDB/Security.md

  -c <size>, --max-cache=<size>                                                          The size of the in-memory cache to serve requests from -
                                                                                         If there is no log, then this is the max size of the log unit evicted entries will be auto-trimmed. [default: 1000000000].
- -t <token>, --initial-token=<token>                                                    The first token the sequencer will issue, or -1 to recover
+ -t <logicalSequenceNumber>, --initial-logicalSequenceNumber=<logicalSequenceNumber>                                                    The first logicalSequenceNumber the sequencer will issue, or -1 to recover
                                                                                         from the log. [default: -1].
  -p <seconds>, --compact=<seconds>                                                      The rate the log unit should compact entries (find the,
                                                                                         contiguous tail) in seconds [default: 60].